FXIhub/hawk/README.md

 ![HawkGUI ring final](https://raw.github.com/filipemaia/hawk/master/doc/Images/README/HawkGUI-mimi1-final.png)

-You see that the real space image has converged towards the shape and size of a Mimi virus with icoshedral facets (looks hexagonal in a 2D projection).
-A good indication that the image reconstruction has converged is given by the observation that the Fourier space error drops slightly without the real space error increasing when the support size is lowered, which means that real space image is localized and still reproduces the diffraction intensities in Fourier space.
+You see that the real space image has converged towards the shape and size of a Mimivirus with icosahedral facets (that looks hexagonal in a 2D projection).
+A good indication that the image reconstruction has converged is given by the Fourier space error, which drops slightly after approximately 3000 iterations without the real space error increasing although the support size is lowered.
+This means that the real space image is localized and still reproduces the measured diffraction intensities in Fourier space.
 If the image reconstruction succeeds, the image should be comparable to the "Unconstrained" reconstruction in Fig. 2f in the published article.
-The hollow center of the virus is due to missing diffraction data at small scattering angles and can be corrected for by fitting low-resolution modes to a spherical os icoshedral profile.
+The hollow center of the virus is due to missing diffraction data at small scattering angles and can be corrected for by fitting low-resolution modes to a spherical or icosahedral profile.

+You may also run the image reconstruction without the graphical interface.
+This is done by running `uwrapc` in the folder where the `uwrapc.conf` configuration file is present.

 Contribute